Tencent/tdesign-common/docs/web/api/table.en-US.md

 In a multi-level header with fixed columns, the `colKey` and `fixed` properties must be specified for each fixed column.

+⚠️ Windows operating system horizontal scrolling: Press and hold the Shift key while using the mouse wheel to scroll.
+Vertical scrolling: Use the mouse wheel to scroll directly.

 {{ fixed-column }}

 ### Table with Fixed Header and Columns